4 minute read

 Google My Business works in coordination with Google Search and Maps, one of, if not the, leading source for directions and a way many people search for local businesses.
 If you don’t already have a Google My Business profile, you need to set one up.
 In addition to a description of your business and hours of operation, you’ll be asked to complete information that is particularly useful to facilitate GEO targeting, specifically your location and service area(s).
 Make sure your specific town/city where you conduct business is mentioned in the Google My Business landing page title.

-Yext is a listing tool to help customers find your business, regardless of what search tool they use.
-Unlike Google My Business, which is of course Google-specific, Yext listings are found across maps, mobile apps, voice assistants, search engines, GPS (Global Positioning System), and social networks consumers could possibly use to find your business.
+Yext is a listing tool to help customers find your business locally, regardless of what search tool they use.
+Unlike Google My Business, which is of course Google-specific, Yext listings are found across maps, mobile apps, voice assistants, search engines, GPS, and social networks consumers could possibly use to find your business.

 Want to see how your business appears in local search results.
-Try our free Yext auditing tool.
+Try our free business listing auditing tool.

 How To Improve Your Local Presence